 After a car accident, your attorney and insurer will ask you if you informed the police and made a report.
 If you called the police, but they did not come to the accident scene, you must go to the station yourself.

 While the police report is essential in a car accident case, it is important to understand the extent of its impact before you move further to pursue compensation.
-A tucson auto accident attorney will know how an accident report should fit in your case.
+A Tucson auto accident attorney will know how an accident report should fit in your case.
+If you want to learn more about this, you can read more about this.

 What does a police report contain?